 When a small company finds itself growing, it often faces serious challenges in maintaining an IT infrastructure capable of keeping up with the rest of the business.
-Leveraging cloud implementations can provide huge benefits to small companies facing these challenges.
+Leveraging cloud strategies can provide huge benefits to small companies facing these challenges.
 However, as with any IT initiative, a sound technology strategy can make the difference between success and failure.
-Here are some important considerations, based on my consulting experience:
+Here are some important considerations, based on my consulting experience.

 - Move as high up the technology stack as possible.
 Cloud providers offer solutions at numerous levels, including Software, Platform, and Infrastructure as a Service (SaaS, PaaS,and IaaS, respectively).
 Often, an IT professional’s first instinct is to migrate existing virtualized workloads to cloud-based virtual machines (IaaS).
 However, most often, moving common workloads such as web services and databases to a PaaS provider is more efficient, less complicated and easier to manage.
 The same applies for applications: SaaS approaches can greatly simplify the process of deploying, scaling and managing an application.
 In general, use higher-level cloud offerings wherever you can, and lower-level ones wherever you must.

 - It’s not all-or-nothing, so prioritize your projects.
 Organizations don’t have to make large-scale shifts to a public cloud provider all at once.
 By identifying lower-risk, higher-reward areas for initial deployments, you can build experience as you go.
 Common first candidates for cloud deployments are development/testing environments, applications with few dependencies and the creation of new high-availability/disaster recovery sites.